iamdanmaks/sales_forecast/README.md

-# sales_forecast
-Time series analysis and forecast
+# Sales Forecast Project Using Google's Big Query and Python